-Field activities will be performed under the supervision of a State of California Professional Engineer.
+Field activities will be performed under the supervision of a State of California Professional Geologist.
 At the commencement of field activities, AECOM will perform the following tasks:

-- Conduct a tailgate safety meeting at the site. - Review the contents of the Health and Safety Plan (HASP) and Job Loss Analysis (JLA) with all AECOM and subcontracted workers and review the requirements mandated by the Chevron Operational Excellence and Safety Program. - Set up and demarcate an Exclusion Zone around the work area for each sample location to preclude access by anyone whose entry is unauthorized. - AECOM will keep written documentation of field conditions during sampling and drilling.
-This will include, but not be limited to, weather conditions (e.g., temperature, wind direction, degree of cloud cover, etc.); and surface soil conditions (e.g., presence of standing water, wet soil in the crawl space).
-AECOM will maintain detailed field records of all activities, conditions, and sampling processes, including names of field personnel, dates and times, etc.
+- Conduct a tailgate safety meeting at the site. - Review the contents of the Health and Safety Plan (HASP) and Task Hazards Analyses (THAs) with all AECOM and subcontracted workers and review the requirements mandated by the EMC Operational Excellence and Safety Program. - Set up and demarcate an Exclusion Zone around the work area for each sample location to preclude access by anyone whose entry is unauthorized. - AECOM will keep written documentation of field conditions (e.g., temperature, wind direction, degree of cloud cover, etc.) during sampling and drilling.
+AECOM will maintain detailed field records of activities, conditions, and sampling processes, including names of field personnel, dates and times, etc.

-AECOM field activities will be conducted in accordance with the DTSC's vapor intrusion guidance (DTSC, 2011a).
-Leak detection procedures during sub-slab vapor well sampling will be conducted following the New York State Department of Health (NYSDOH) guidance document (NYSDOH, 2005), in conjunction with Chevron's Soil Vapor and Indoor Air Sampling Technical Toolkit, Version 1.7 (CETC, 2009).
+AECOM field activities will be conducted in accordance with the DTSC's vapor intrusion guidance (CalEPA 2011).
+Leak detection procedures during sub-slab vapor well sampling will be conducted following the New York State Department of Health's (NYSDOH's) guidance document, in conjunction with EMC-specific protocol's (NYSDOH 2006).

-To produce comparable results, sampling of the sub-slab vapor, crawl space air, indoor air, and outdoor air samples will be completed contemporaneously.
+To produce comparable results, sampling of the sub-slab vapor, indoor air, and outdoor air will be completed contemporaneously.